Improvements to Bishop's Bridge Road

 Sightlines from the bridge are poor, with little indication that Paddington Station or the waterspace lie below.
 The bridge hides from view the many canalside assets and amenities on offer.
 It is often unclear how to access Paddington Station from Bishop's Bridge, with users passing the crossing before realising there are steps to the canalside.

-For the majority of passengers leaving Paddington Station (and the Elizabeth Line station in 2022) Bishop’s Bridge Road is the connector between Paddington Station, Paddington Central, Little Venice, Merchant Square and the canalside.
+For the majority of passengers leaving Paddington Station (and the Elizabeth line station) Bishop’s Bridge Road is the connector between Paddington Station, Paddington Central, Little Venice, Merchant Square and the canalside.
 Its current layout presents severance and crossing the road is daunting for many pedestrians, even if they are not first-time users.
 Undertaken by 5th Studio, the study identifies a series of ideas including widened pavements, an additional pedestrian crossing, green infrastructure, improved lighting, dedicated provision for cyclists, creating new sightlines to the canal below and public art.